matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Role-Based Access Control (RBAC) within each namespace.
 Namespaces can be deleted using 'kubectl delete namespace [name]', which also deletes all resources within them.

-6) Explain the Use of Resource Quotas in Kubernetes Namespaces.
+6) Explain the Use of Resource Quotas in Kubernetes Namespaces?
 Answer: Resource quotas in Kubernetes namespaces are used to limit the amount of resources a namespace can consume.
 This can include CPU and memory limits, storage quotas, and limits on the number of objects like Pods, Services, and PersistentVolumeClaims.
 Resource quotas ensure fair use of cluster resources and prevent any single namespace from exhausting cluster resources.

 7) What are Kubernetes Namespace Best Practices for a Large Organization?
 Answer: In a large organization, it’s best to use namespaces to separate different teams, projects, or stages of development